sishii0418/sishii0418.github.io/_pages/about.md

 Awards
 =====
+- **Young Scholar Prize (*Shōreishō*)**, *The Association of Behavioral Economics and Finance*, December 2025
+  - For my presentation given at the 19th Annual Conference at Waseda University.
 - **Scholarship for Degree Seeking Students Studying Abroad**, *Japan Student Services Organization*, March 2025
   - Scholarship for my master's programme at the London School of Economics and Political Science, funded by the Japanese government.
 - **Scholarship and Tuition Support**, *Japan Student Services Organization*, March 2021